tritemio/FRETBursts/docs/source/installation.rst

 FRETBursts can be installed as a standard python package or can be executed from the source folder.

-In either cases installing a scientific python is needed.
+In both cases, installing a scientific python distribution is needed.

 .. warning ::